We’re not just passionate, we’re purpose-led

 BSc.
 Chemical Physics, University of Guelph, MSc.
 Applied Physics, Dalhousie University

-Outside of work, Eric can be found camping, fishing, or playing sports.
+Outside of work, he can be found camping, fishing, or playing sports.
+When someone brings baked goods to share with the office, Eric ensures none of it goes to waste.

 DO NOT EDIT